TSB04/svg-icon/README.md

 If you found this project useful, don’t forget to ⭐ star it on GitHub.
 Made with ❤️ by **tsb04**.
 Happy coding! 🎉

 ---

-You can now save this content as a file named **README.md**.
-Let me know if you need assistance with creating or downloading it!

 <div>⁂</div>